• Skip to main content

 Makes jokes about themselves.Makes jokes about you.

-Makes inquires about your progress.
-Makes inquires about your problems.
+Makes inquiries about your progress.
+Makes inquiries about your problems.

 Makes you feel uplifted and motivated.
 Makes you feel discouraged and depressed.